pure-effect v0.8.0 GitHub →

 assert.equal(step2.cmd.name, 'cmdSaveUser');

-// Correct structure confirmed.
-Nothing was executed.
+// Control flow confirmed.
+Nothing executed.

 06 / install